supercoffee/cs349-homework1/README.md

 **Question:** Why do all your setters return `this`?

-**Answer:** Since I chose not use EVCs on the GameCharacter classes, it seemed reasonable to create a [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) (FI).
+**Answer:** Since I chose not use EVCs on the GameCharacter classes, it seemed reasonable to create a [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface).
 Fluent interfaces allow implementing programmers to create custom objects on the fly in a readable self-documenting manner.
 Very basic fluid interfaces can simply  be retrofitted to existing classes by returning values from setters.

 Advanced use cases for the Fluent interface allow the implementer to control which order the methods are called in.
 Consider an object that must be initialized in a certain sequence.
 Normally, using setters, you would have to internally track the state of the object and check the state in each setter to ensure proper order is followed.
 If the order is violated, the only reasonable action is to throw an `InvalidStateException`.
 Consider a fragile state machine whose various states must be transitioned to in a specific order before something cool can happen.
+If you'd like to run this code, please have a look at my [java-fluent-demo](https://github.com/supercoffee/java-fluent-demo) repo on Github.

 ```java
 /**